calcite/espefuse-js/README.md

    Number of items in `block`, `keypurpose`, and `keyfile` / `digest` must be the same.

 Operations can be emulated for debugging purposes.

+### License

+This document and the attached source code are released as Free Software under GNU General Public License Version 2 or later.
+See the accompanying [LICENSE file](https://github.com/calcite/espefuse-js/blob/master/LICENSE) for a copy.